Vulcan-Logic/DSC3W4/README.md

 __README.md__ *- This file*

-##Executing run_analysis.R
+## Executing run_analysis.R

 run_analysis.R should be placed in the main directory of the data set.
-The structure of the directory where it is placed should be similar to the structure that appear above.
+The structure of the directory where it is placed **__MUST__** be similar to the structure that appears above.
 The function will fail if it is not placed, sourced and run from the main directory.

 ## The Code Book can be found in the file __CodeBook.md__